starkware-libs/starknet-staking/docs/spec.md

 3. [INTENT\_WINDOW\_NOT\_FINISHED](#intent_window_not_finished)
 4. [CONTRACT\_IS\_PAUSED](#contract_is_paused)
 #### pre-condition <!-- omit from toc -->
-1. Pool member exist and requested to unstake.
+1. Pool member exists and requested to unstake.
-2. Enough time have passed from the delegation pool exit intent call.
+2. Enough time has passed from the delegation pool exit intent call.
 #### access control <!-- omit from toc -->
 Any address can execute.
 #### logic <!-- omit from toc -->